19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (AA) to receive payment from her employer at her gross rate of pay for every period referred to in section 76(1)(c)(ii) of that Act; and

-(AB) to absent herself from work and receive payment from her employer at her gross rate of pay for one or more than one period each of such duration as agreed between the employee and her employer but in aggregate no shorter than as reckoned in accordance with Part II of the Schedule or 24 days, whichever is the lower, all of which must be taken within the period of 12 months commencing on the day of her confinement; or
+(AB) to absent herself from work and receive payment from her employer at her gross rate of pay for one or more than one later period, each being of such duration as is agreed between the employee and her employer, all of which in aggregate are equal in duration to 4 times the employee’s weekly index or 24 days (whichever is the lower), and all of which must be taken within the period of 12 months commencing on the day of her confinement; or

-[Act 26 of 2013 wef 01/04/2014]
+[Act 33 of 2016 wef 01/01/2017]

 (B) if the child becomes a citizen of Singapore after the period of 8 weeks referred to in section 76(1)(c)(i) of that Act —

 (BA) to receive payment from her employer at her gross rate of pay for every period referred to in section 76(1)(c)(ii) of that Act commencing on or after the day the child becomes a citizen of Singapore; and

-(BB) to absent herself from work and receive payment from her employer at her gross rate of pay for one or more than one period each of such duration as agreed between the employee and her employer but in aggregate no shorter than as reckoned in accordance with Part II of the Schedule or 24 days, whichever is the lower, all of which must commence on or after the day the child becomes a citizen of Singapore and be taken within the period of 12 months commencing on the day of her confinement; or
+(BB) to absent herself from work and receive payment from her employer at her gross rate of pay for one or more than one later period, each being of such duration as is agreed between the employee and her employer, all of which in aggregate are equal in duration to 4 times the employee’s weekly index or 24 days (whichever is the lower), and all of which must commence on or after the day the child becomes a citizen of Singapore and be taken within the period of 12 months commencing on the day of her confinement; or

-[Act 26 of 2013 wef 01/04/2014]
+[Act 33 of 2016 wef 01/01/2017]

 (vi) where section 76(1)(c) of that Act applies and the child is delivered during her third or subsequent confinement —